 For those who want the best performing X58 board they can find, with all the performance features available (such as 3-way SLI) there is very little need to look any further than the EX58-UD5.
 We are confident that Gigabyte will resolve the BIOS/compatibility issues soon and this, combined with a very attractive price, earns this product our Gold Award.

 Stability is what Intel motherboards are all about and we can confirm that Extreme Series products excel in this area; we trust no-one more than them to build a board which will run without issue until the system is ready to be replaced.
-Our V8 system (Review Here) for example runs as well now as it did in when delivered to us in early 2007.
-Even further back the X6700/D975XBX2 combination (Review Here) we reviewed in 2006 still sees regular use, despite spending part of its life on a Vapochill system.
+Our V8 system ( How To Write An Academic Research Proposal Review Here) for example runs as well now as it did in when delivered to us in early 2007.
+Even further back the X6700/D975XBX2 combination ( Dissertation Methods Review Here) we reviewed in 2006 still sees regular use, despite spending part of its life on a Vapochill system.
 We expect the same reliability from the DX58SO and our initial experience is that the board has performed flawlessly with the latest BIOS.

 Speaking of the BIOS, Intel offer the best update method around which basically involves double clicking a file on the desktop, the system then reboots, flashes and returns to Windows.
 We also know from experience that Intel do not drop support for their motherboards when new models become available, using the D975XBX2 as an example again that board received its latest BIOS in September of this year.
 Nearly 2 years after it first hit the market.